- Tim Karrsenior director of strategy for Free Press.

-JUAN GONZÁLEZ: Federal Communications Commission Chairman Ajit Pai issued a major order Tuesday titled “Restoring Internet Freedom,” in which he outlined his plan to dismantle landmark regulations that ensure equal access to the internet.
-Pai described his plan to overturn rules put in place by the Obama administration during an interview with the Heritage Foundation.
+JUAN GONZÁLEZ: Well, Federal Communications Commission Chairman Ajit Pai issued a major order Tuesday titled Restoring Internet Freedom, in which he outlined his plan to dismantle landmark regulations that ensure equal access to the internet.
+Pai described his plan to overturn rules put in place by the Obama administration, during an interview with the Heritage Foundation.

-AJIT PAI: Essentially, my proposal to repeal the Obama administration’s heavy-handed regulations adopted two years ago on a party-line vote that regulated the Internet.
+AJIT PAI: Essentially, my proposal to repeal the Obama administration’s heavy-handed regulations, adopted two years ago on a party-line vote, that regulated the internet.
 And what I’m proposing to do is to get rid of those regulations.

 AMY GOODMAN: Ajit Pai said his plans had broad support.
-But, on Tuesday, New York Attorney General Eric Schneiderman said he’s investigating significant numbers of fake comments filed with the Federal Communications Commission in its review of net neutrality rules.
-In the past six months, Schneiderman said the FCC has “refused multiple requests for crucial evidence.”
+But on Tuesday, New York Attorney General Eric Schneiderman said he’s investigating significant numbers of fake comments filed with the Federal Communications Commission in its review of net neutrality rules.
+In the past six months, Schneiderman said the FCC has, quote, “refused multiple requests for crucial evidence.”

-TIM KARR: This is one of the most extreme proposals we’ve seen this FCC, which is saying a lot, because there have been a number of very extreme proposals over the last six months including efforts to roll back broadband subsidies for working families, efforts to knock away media ownership rules that would allow a company like Sinclair to control local television.
+TIM KARR: This is one of the most extreme proposals we’ve seen from this FCC, which is saying a lot, because there have been a number of very extreme proposals over the last six months, including efforts to roll back broadband subsidies for working families, efforts to knock away media ownership rules that would allow a company like Sinclair to control local television.
 This goes even further.
-It takes away the essential protection that Internet users have to ensure that their online connections aren’t blocked, aren’t throttled, or that their communications aren’t censored in any way.
+It takes away the essential protection that internet users have to ensure that their online connections aren’t blocked, aren’t throttled, or that their communications aren’t censored in any way.

 What Pai is proposing is to take that principle, net neutrality, out of the network and allow these very powerful companies to insert themselves as gatekeepers.
-And when you look at a company like Comcast which owns NBC Universal, there will be this great incentive for them to favor their own content and to degrade content from websites and services like Democracy Now! or other services.
-So, this fundamentally upsets the level playing field of the Internet.
+And when you look at a company like Comcast, which owns NBCUniversal, there will be this great incentive for them to favor their own content and to degrade content from websites and services like Democracy Now! or other services.
+So, this fundamentally upsets the level playing field of the internet.

 AMY GOODMAN: Once again, explain net neutrality.

 JUAN GONZÁLEZ: Well, Tim, in other media consolidation news, the Trump administration has moved to block AT&T’s attempt to buy Time Warner for $85 billion.
-On Monday, the Department of Justice sued AT&T, arguing that it would use Time Warner’s content to force rival pay-TV companies to pay “hundreds of millions of dollars more per year for Time Warner’s networks.”
+On Monday, the Department of Justice sued AT&T, arguing that it would use Time Warner’s content to force rival pay-TV companies to pay, quote, “hundreds of millions of dollars more per year for Time Warner’s networks.”
 President Trump was asked about the case Tuesday.

-Meanwhile, Massachusetts Senator Elizabeth Warren has also opposed the proposed AT&T, Time Warner merger, saying it would “place even more power in the hands of giant corporations while harming small businesses, entrepreneurs, and working families—and that’s why I’ve argued that it should be blocked.
+Meanwhile, Massachusetts Senator Elizabeth Warren has also opposed the proposed AT&T-Time Warner merger, saying it would, quote, “place even more power in the hands of giant corporations while harming small businesses, entrepreneurs, and working families—and that’s why I’ve argued that it should be blocked.
 The President’s anti-democratic attacks on our free press have cast a cloud of suspicion over the Justice Department’s decision to try to stop this merger, but at a time when power is more and more concentrated in a handful of giant companies, the courts and the public must approach this case as they would any other—based on the law and the facts, and not President Trump’s repeated efforts to punish his enemies.”

 This is Democracy Now!
 When we come back, 60,000 Haitians threatened with deportation from the United States.
 Stay with us.